oryon-dominik/skeleton-fastapi/README.md

 ## Database migrations with alembic

-To easily auto-register a model's (`YourModel(SQLModel, table=True)`) changes to the revision system, import all models that should be tracked to `application.database.revisions`.
+To easily auto-register a model that should have its changes tracked by alembics revision system (`YourModel(SQLModel, table=True)`), all models inside any app in `apps` are automatically imported into `application.database.revisions`.

 Setup following the [tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html):